Sea of Japan naming dispute: International Hydrographic Organization

+Limits of Oceans and Seas

-The International Hydrographic Organization is an organization that coordinates with member countries over hydrographic issues.
+The International Hydrographic Organization (IHO) coordinates with member countries over hydrographic issues.
 One of the organization's functions is to standardise the delineation of nautical regions.
-In 1929, the organization (then called the International Hydrographic Bureau) published edition 1 of "IHO Special Publication 23" (IHO SP 23) – Limits of Oceans and Seas, which included the limits of the sea area between the Korean peninsula and Japan and the name Sea of Japan; however, at that time, Korea could not participate in the IHO because it was under Japanese rule.
-The name Sea of Japan remains in the current edition 3 of S-23, that was published in 1953.
+In 1929, the organization (then called the International Hydrographic Bureau) published edition 1 of "IHO Special Publication 23" (IHO SP 23), titled Limits of Oceans and Seas.
+This included the limits of the sea area between the Korean Peninsula and Japan, designated as "Japan Sea"; however, at that time, Korea could not participate in the IHO because it was under Japanese rule.
+The name "Japan Sea" remains in the 3rd edition of SP-23, published in 1953.
 South Korea officially joined the IHO in 1957.

 In 1974, IHO released Technical Resolution A.4.2.6.
-This resolution stated that:
+This resolution stated:

 It is recommended that where two or more countries share a given geographical feature (such as a bay, a strait, channel or archipelago) under different names, they should endeavour to reach agreement on a single name for the feature concerned.
 If they have different official languages and cannot agree on a common name form, it is recommended that the name forms of each of the languages in question should be accepted for charts and publications unless technical reasons prevent this practice on small scale charts.

-South Korea has argued that this resolution is relevant to the debate about the Sea of Japan and implies that both names should be used; Japan, however, argues that the resolution does not apply to the Sea of Japan, because it does not specify this body of water and only applies to geographical features for which sovereignty is shared between two or more countries.

-The IHO agreed to conduct a survey of available evidence in 2011.
-Previously, South Korea had been pushing the IHO to recommend only using the term East Sea, but announced on 2 May 2011, that it now preferred the gradual approach of using both names now, and eventually dropping the Sea of Japan name.